This event has been and gone.

 Discover the magic of Dr. Seuss’ classic holiday tale as it comes to life on stage.
 Featuring the hit songs You’re A Mean One, Mr. Grinch and Welcome Christmas, The Grinch discovers there’s more to Christmas than he bargained for in this heart-warming holiday classic.
 Max the Dog narrates as the mean and scheming Grinch, whose heart is 'two sizes too small', decides to steal Christmas away from the holiday-loving Whos.
 Celebrate the holidays with the show The New York Times calls '100 times better than any bedtime story!'

-See 4 tour dates featuring How The Grinch Stole Christmas
+See How The Grinch Stole Christmas tour dates

 Griff Rhys Jones